Jiaquarium/unity-URP-2.5D-lit-shader/README.md

 * nondirectional shadows and directional shadows on mobile use world position passed to the fragment shader pass, so you may see sprites receiving shadows as if they were still being clipped with these use cases
 * this renders the Sprite as an opaque object, so sorting order will be ignored
+* in Unity, you may need to also set the Sprite Renderer component's properties `Cast Shadows = On` and `Receive Shadows = True` (which are available in Debug mode only)
+* in [LitForwardPass.hlsl](https://github.com/strawberryjamnbutter/unity-URP-2.5D-lit-shader/blob/main/LitForwardPass.hlsl), in the vertex shader, the clip space depth is overwritten

 ## References